codingcodax/notes/learn/english/ask-and-give-the-time.md

 | 8:45 | It's a quarter to nine      |
 | 9:50 | It's 10 minutes to nine     |

-- In English the time is measured in 12-hours intervals, using `am` for morning and `pm` for night.
+- In English, the time is measured in 12-hours intervals, using `am` for morning and `pm` for night.
 | time  | writing   |
 | ----- | --------- |
 | 08:00 | It's 8 am |